 Continuing struggles with the Chanca, and later with the powerful kingdom of Chimú, led to two major expeditions: one to conquer the peoples of the Titicaca Basin and protect the exposed southern flank, and the other to subdue the areas to the north.
 When the southern campaign was over, the Inca controlled all of the territory between Cuzco and the southern end of the lake basin.
 The northern expedition and its aftermath led to the conquests as far north as Quito (Ecuador), and then to the conquest of the Chimú state.
 The Inca sacked Chan Chian, probably the largest city in South America at that time, and then brought the whole coastal area of southern Ecuador and northern Peru under Inca control.

 With the rapid expansion of their empire, the Inca found themselves as a minority within their own states, ruling over a much large number of subjects.
 This led Pachacuti Inca Yupanqui, and his son Topa Inca Yupanqui, to strengthen the Inca core by bringing about several important changes.
-They rebuilt their capital, Cuzco, and upgraded its defences; and they invested in a massive project to raise the agricultural productivity of the city’s hinterland in the Cuzco Valley.
-This involved channelling rivers, levelling the valley, and terracing the hillsides.
+They rebuilt their capital, Cuzco, and upgraded its defenses; and they invested in a massive project to raise the agricultural productivity of the city’s hinterland in the Cuzco Valley.
+This involved channelling rivers, leveling the valley, and terracing the hillsides.
 While the work was being completed, the original inhabitants of the affected parts of the valley were relocated to other areas for several years.

-They also strengthened the social cohesiveness of the Inca ruling group by ensuring that all the Inca had access to enough land to support themselves and fulfil their social and political obligations properly.
+They also strengthened the social cohesiveness of the Inca ruling group by ensuring that all the Inca had access to enough land to support themselves and fulfill their social and political obligations properly.
 At the same time they began the policy of forced resettlement of conquered peoples (mitma).
 (For more on both these policies, see below, Social and Political structures).

 Pachacuti Inca Yupanqui also invented a new, universal religion based on the worship of a creator-god called Viracocha, and propagated the idea that the Inca had a divine mission to take it to other peoples.
 Conquered groups did not have to give up their own religious beliefs; they merely had to worship this Inca god and provide him and his servants with food, land, and labour.
 This religion thus became a potentially powerful force in bolstering Inca power throughout the empire.